OpenEvalProject/evals/manuscripts/elife-86988/v1/manuscript.md

 BSEMs were constructed for each site using all treatments as exogenous variables and insect richness and herbivory as endogenous variables.
 Three path models were developed under the assumptions that (1) intraspecific and interspecific richness may influence herbivory both directly and indirectly by modulating insect richness, (2) water addition may influence both herbivory and insect richness, and (3) insect richness may influence herbivory directly (Table 1).
 Models I-III were tested in Ecuador, Costa Rica, and Peru, while a model without the water addition variable was used to analyze data from Mogi-Guaçu and Uaimii (Figure 3—figure supplement 2).
 Additional models incorporating interactions between intraspecific richness, interspecific richness, and water availability were tested in Costa Rica, Ecuador, and Peru.

 Models were run at the leaf level for herbivory and insect richness, and at the plant level for the percentage of leaves with damage, variance of herbivory, and Piper survival.
-For all HBMs and BSEMs, model convergence was estimated visually using traceplots and an R^ discriminatory threshold of 1.1 (Gelman and Rubin, 1992).
+For all HBMs and BSEMs, model convergence was estimated visually using traceplots and an $R^$ discriminatory threshold of 1.1 (Gelman and Rubin, 1992).
 Model fit was determined via PPCs using the sum of squares of the residuals as the discriminatory function (Gelman et al., 1996).
 A PPC near 0.5 indicates a high model fit, while values near one or zero indicate poor fit.
 BSEMs were further compared using the deviance information criterion.

 All Bayesian models were written in JAGS via the jagsUI package in R (Kellner et al., 2021) using Markov chain Monte Carlo (MCMC) sampling with weakly informative priors.
 Residuals were modeled as normally distributed based on PPC comparisons between models.
 Models using gamma distributions for herbivory and binomial distributions for damage presence and mortality were found to consistently underestimate the magnitude of variance in the data based on PPC.
 For the majority of models, MCMC runs were conducted for 10,000 iterations using the first 1000 iterations as a burn-in phase to generate posterior distributions of parameter estimates for each response variable.
 HBMs modeling interactions required 20,000 iterations with the first 5000 as burn-ins for all models to consistently converge.
 Mean parameter estimates and 95% credible intervals (CIs) were calculated for all responses.
 95% CIs which do not cross the y-axis are typically associated with less than a 2.5% type S error rate (Gelman and Tuerlinckx, 2000).
 A posterior PD was calculated based on the percentage of the posterior distribution responding in the same direction as the median response.
 A PD of 95%, for example, indicates that the same direction of response (e.g. a positive or negative response) was observed in 95% of iterations, regardless of the magnitude of the response (Makowski et al., 2019).
 PDs less than 95% indicate lower confidence that a relationship exists, but can still be interpreted as the probability that an effect exists.